bda-research/floodesh/README.md

 # Install

-	$ npm install -g floodesh
+	$ npm install -g floodesh-cli

 # Useage
 Generate new app from templates by only one command.

 	$ mkdir floodesh_demo
 	$ cd floodesh_demo
-	$ floodesh init // all necessary files will be generated in your directory.
+	$ floodesh-cli init // all necessary files will be generated in your directory.
 	$ npm install

 # Context